 On March 29, 2010, the U.S. Environmental Protection Agency approved a TMDL for Polychlorinated Biphenyls in San Francisco Bay.
+The TMDL was approved by the State Office of Administrative Law and became effective on March 1, 2010.
 The Water Board is now implementing the TMDL on the variety of fronts described below.

 The San Francisco Bay PCB TMDL was considered and adopted by the Regional Water Quality Control Board (Water Board) at hearings on September 17, 2007 and February 13, 2008.
 It was adopted by the State Water Resources Control Board on October 20, 2009.

 - The TMDL is set forth in this Basin Plan section.

 - The TMDL was adopted by the Water Board in Resolution R2-2008-0012

 - Supporting documentation is contained in the Final Staff Report (pdf, 5MB)